 Every “validator” or agent will login for this process with the role of “recommending instructor” (as DPE I have done many glider and sport pilots with that role but that is gone).
-Make sure to advise your applicant before the meeting they will need valid proof of identity: an unexpired government ID with a photo with printed expiration date.
-For young people without a license or passport that can also be a “Sheriff’s ID” so get that process started early.
+Make sure to advise your applicant before the meeting they will need a valid proof of identity: an unexpired government ID with a photo including a printed expiration date.
+For young people without a license or passport “legal gov’t ID” can also be a “Sheriff’s ID” so get that process started early.
 Make sure you have a fairly new web browser (without a pop-up blocker activated) and you have a pdf reader installed on your computer.
 You have to certify that your applicant can adequately speak, read, write, understand the English language also per AC 20-28.

 Your student will now log out and then back into IACRA with this unique FTN and apply for their student pilot certificate.
 This is simple with 6 fields to complete.

 They are applying for a “pilot certificate” and the selection should be “student.”
 Like gliders and sport, no medical is needed here.
 The medical travels separately and could be acquired later (before solo obviously) according to the help desk.
 Here are some FAQs from the FAA guidance.

 Once all six tabs in the application process are green, click “review”.
 This button should pop up a pdf of the application (depending on your internet connection this might require some waiting).
 Make sure you do not have a pop-up blocker set in your browser.
 This “review” step is required first before “submit” to make that button active.
 Once the applicant has reviewed the application (opened the pdf) close the document at the top of the pdf and they click “submit.”
 Once this is complete it should be available on-line for the CFI , DPE or ACR to retrieve and validate.
 All validators for a student pilot certificate will enter IACRA in the role of “recommending instructor.”